syncany/syncany-docs/source/plugins.rst

 ^^^^^^^^^^^^^^^^
 The Amazon S3 plugin (plugin identifier ``s3``) uses an Amazon S3 bucket to store the Syncany repository. `Amazon S3 (Simple Storage Service) <http://aws.amazon.com/s3/>`_ is an online file storage web service offered by Amazon Web Services.
 It's a pretty neat pay-as-you-go service and works very well with Syncany.
 If you've never tried it, you can get a `free account with 5 GB of storage <http://aws.amazon.com/free/>`_.

+As of today, the plugin only supports one repository per bucket.
+It cannot use sub paths of a bucket as repository.

+The plugin is not installed by default, but it can be easily installed using the ``sy plugin install`` command.
+For details about how to use this command, refer to the command reference at :ref:`command_plugin`.

+Plugin Security
+"""""""""""""""
+The plugin uses the `JetS3t Amazon S3 library <http://www.jets3t.org/>`_ to access the S3 buckets.
+All communication is HTTPS-only, so access credentials are protected in transit.
+Since the actual data is encrypted before upload, data confidentiality is not an issue either.

 Options for ``config.xml``
 """"""""""""""""""""""""""